AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [Salesforce REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_composite_upsert_example.htm?q=contacts), which allows you to update identities within a segment into Salesforce CRM.

-## Destination specifics {#specifics}

-Note the following details that are specific to the [!DNL Salesforce CRM] destination:

-* [!DNL Adobe Experience Platform] segment status is exported to [!DNL Salesforce CRM] using a custom field attribute.
-You need to create this custom field attribute in [!DNL Salesforce] first, before you export data from Experience Platform.
-Instructions are further below, in the [Prerequisites](#prerequisites) section.

-* Salesforce CRM uses OAuth 2 with Password Grant as an authentication mechanism to communicate with the Salesforce REST API.
+Salesforce CRM uses OAuth 2 with Password Grant as an authentication mechanism to communicate with the Salesforce REST API.
 Instructions to authenticate to your Salesforce CRM instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}